 First, it is important to consider how your fundraiser is going to be received by potential donors and how you can make it stick in their memory.
 There are several ways to brand your fundraiser.
 For instance, developing a hashtag that you include in all media posts makes it easier for donors to track your progress as well as add to the conversation.
 Another way to customize your fundraiser is to create a memorable URL, making your fundraiser both easy to share and remember.

-According to a report by Statista from January 2016, Facebook has 1.55 billion monthly active users, making it a very large pool of potential donors that you can tap into.
+According to a report by Statista, Facebook has 2.93 billion monthly active users, making it a very large pool of potential donors that you can tap into.
 Sharing your fundraiser on Facebook is a must while creating a Facebook page in addition to your fundraiser will help boost the number of people who see your story and also will help you stay in touch with your supporters.
-For great tips, see Facebook Fundraising 101 and Using Social Media to Promote Your Fundraiser.
+For great tips, see our blogs on Facebook fundraising and social media fundraising tips.

 We found that donors enjoy multiple images, so try to pick a handful of good images that will make your fundraiser stand out.
 Producing a quick but memorable video about your cause can also help illustrate your story.
-For more details, see our How Images Can Lead to Fundraising Success and Videos Are Powerful Fundraiser Tools posts.
+For more details, see our posts on image fundraising tips and video fundraising tips.